CallismartLtd/smart-woo-service-invoicing/readme.txt

 == Changelog ==

-= 1.1.0 2024-07-23 =
+= 2.0.0 - 2024-08-09 =

-**Smart Woo Service Invoicing**

-* Tested Upto - WordPress Version 6.6.1

-See [Changelog](https://github.com/CallismartLtd/smart-woo-service-invoicing/blob/main/changelog.md) for details on updates and changes.
+* Added:
+  - Service Subscription Assets.
+  - Downloadable Feature for service products.
+  - Dedicated login form for the client portal.
+  - Notification bubble counter for new service orders.

+* Fixed:
+  - Enhanced security.
+  - Resolved incorrect messages returned during deletions via Ajax.

+* Tested:
+  - Compatibility with WooCommerce 9.1.4.

+For detailed updates and changes, see the [Changelog](https://github.com/CallismartLtd/smart-woo-service-invoicing/blob/main/changelog.md).

 == Source Code ==

-The source code for Smart Woo Service Invoicing plugin can be found on our official [GitHub public Repository](https://github.com/CallismartLtd/smart-woo-service-invoicing).
+The source code for the Smart Woo Service Invoicing plugin can be found on our official [GitHub Public Repository](https://github.com/CallismartLtd/smart-woo-service-invoicing).

 == Technical Support ==

-We are dedicated to providing an excellent user experience, investing significant effort to ensure our product is safe and free of bugs.
+We are dedicated to providing an excellent user experience and invest significant effort to ensure our product is safe and free of bugs.
 However, we understand that issues may arise, and we are committed to addressing them promptly.

-For support, please visit the [support portal](https://callismart.com.ng/support-portal).
+For dedicated support, please visit our [support portal](https://callismart.com.ng/support-portal).
+This portal is not intended for general inquiries; please use the [WordPress Support](https://wordpress.org/support/plugin/smart-woo-service-invoicing) forum for that purpose.